Storm ready for challenge of facing former teammates Natasha Howard and Sami Whitcomb

 “Playing with her for three years, I know she’s a versatile big.
 She has quickness and an array of moves.
 She’s tough to guard, but I’m excited to play against her.”

-Howard, a 2019 WNBA All-Star and the 2019 WNBA Defensive Player of the Year, started 89 of 90 games the past three seasons with the Storm where she averaged 13.6 points and 7.3 rebounds.
+Howard, a 2019 WNBA All-Star and the 2019 WNBA Defensive Player of the Year, started 89 of 90 games the past three seasons with the Storm and she averaged 13.6 points and 7.3 rebounds.

 “Natasha was a player who created shots just by screening and moving and cutting and offensive rebounding,” Storm coach Noelle Quinn said.
 “Offensively, she fit us perfectly because it wasn’t as if we needed to run a play for her. … She excelled in that way.
 Obviously, running the floor.
 Her agility and her ability to finish well around the rim.
 She just was a great fit for our system.”